-A DUI can be a damaging charge to have on your permanent criminal record.
-Unfortunately, it’s not so simple to remove a DUI from a criminal record in Ohio.
+A DUI can be a negative charge to have on your permanent criminal record.
+Unfortunately, removing a DUI from a criminal record in Ohio is not so simple.
 In Ohio, most first-time, non-violent offenses can be removed from your criminal record through expungement.

-Once a charge is expunged, the record is sealed to the public and shouldn’t show up on any criminal background check.
+Once a charge is expunged, the record is sealed to the public and shouldn’t appear on a criminal background check.
 What many people are shocked to discover, however, is that any offense related to driving under the influence cannot be expunged.

-How Can I Prevent an OVI from Staying on My Permanent Criminal Record in Ohio Then?
+How to Keep an OVI Off Your Permanent Record in Cincinnati, Ohio

 This includes a DUI or an OVI arrest.
 If you are not convicted of the crime, the circumstances do not matter, as you are innocent until proven guilty—and you were not.